-In collaboration with Mauro Forti and Luca Pancioni (both of Siena University), Barnabás Garay and Miklós Koller started an extensive research in explaining the emergence of long transient oscillations, i.e., of metastable patterns of periodic orbits in one--dimensional cellular neural networks with periodic boundary conditions and two--sided nearest--neighbor interconnections [6], [7], [8].
+In collaboration with Mauro Di Marco, Mauro Forti and Luca Pancioni (all of Siena University), Barnabás Garay and Miklós Koller started an extensive research in explaining the emergence of long transient oscillations, i.e., of metastable patterns of periodic orbits in one--dimensional cellular neural networks with periodic boundary conditions and two--sided nearest--neighbor interconnections [6], [7], [8].
 Oscillations of this type were observed in electrical circuit experiments performed in Siena and in Budapest.